List of foreign electoral interventions: 2013 election (by Venezuela)

 In 2021, investigations revealed that funds allegedly linked to Alex Saab, a businessman associated with the Venezuelan government, were funneled into Rafael Correa's 2013 presidential campaign.
 The funds were reportedly transferred through a network of companies and bank accounts, with the money originating from Venezuela.
 These revelations suggested a form of foreign interference in Ecuador’s elections, as the Venezuelan regime was accused of supporting Correa financially to influence the electoral outcome.
 Although these allegations emerged after the election, they highlighted potential external influence in the political process.

 El Salvador

 1984 election (by United States)

 According to an article from The Washington Post, the US used diplomatic pressure, media support and covert funding to support the campaign of Jose Napoleon Duarte.

 2004 election (by United States)

 The U.S. government under George W. Bush interfered in the elections by threatening a deterioration of the bilateral relations in case of a victory by FMLN's candidate Schafik Handal.
 Bush's Assistant Secretary of State for Western Hemisphere Affairs, Otto Reich, stated that the U.S. government was "concerned about the impact that an FMLN victory could have on the commercial, economic, and migration-related relations of the U.S. with El Salvador."

+Estonia

+1940 election (by Soviet Union)

+The Soviet Union gave an ultimatum to Latvia.
+The Red Army then occupied the country.
+Opposition leaders were arrested to prevent competition to the sole communist list.
+There was no secret vote and the results were rigged.
+After the election, the communist parliament asked for admission to the USSR.